Shavo Odadjian: Painting and artwork

 Odadjian is an avid and passionate painter outside of music.
 His artwork has been featured in many System of a Down music videos and live shows – including an abstract piece highlighted in the "Hypnotize" video.
 Odadjian's painting style is abstract with loud, bright colors that bleed into each other.
 During Ozzfest of 2006, Odadjian created a 27-piece, abstract mosaic of paintings that was utilized as the stage backdrop for System's headlining at Ozzfest.
 (Stage design in System of a Down performances is also attributed to Odadjian).
 One critic wrote of the Ozzfest performance:

 Each of Odadjian's paintings for the 2006 Ozzfest performance were hand-picked by Odadjian himself.
 Odadjian states that, in pairing each of his pieces/backdrops to songs, he aimed to coordinate each unique emotion of a specific song to the matching vibe of his paintings.

 Philanthropy and activism

 Odadjian is a human rights activist known to take on an avid role in protesting against human atrocities, including, but not limited to, the recognition and prevention of worldwide genocide.
 He also actively participates in youth mentoring, and frequents charitable events that work to further research for cancer-stricken children.
 On February 27, 2009, Odadjian was presented with AGBU's GenNEXT "Community Hero Award," an award paying tribute to his outstanding work as a role model for young Armenian-Americans.
 Odadjian was nominated for the award by young kids in the community.
 During his acceptance speech, Odadjian highlighted the importance of being active in your local community:

 Odadjian later discussed the personal value of his nomination by the kids of the community for the award:

 Personal life

-Odadjian is married to Sonia Odadjian, the couple have three children together.
+Odadjian is married to Sonia Odadjian, with whom he has three children.